June 17 -July 27, 2018

 The UChicago Summer Urban Studies Program brings together the theory and practice of urban studies while providing a close look at crime, policing, and mass incarceration.
-In this comprehensive and personal approach, students have the opportunity to study with leading experts in the field, gain hands-on internship experience, and meet face-to-face with change-makers through a series of observational learning seminars in Chicago neighborhoods.
+In this comprehensive and personal approach, students have the opportunity to study with leading experts in the field, gain hands-on practicum experience, and meet face-to-face with change-makers through a series of observational learning seminars in Chicago neighborhoods.

 This course explores perspectives on the street-level practice of policing and efforts at police reform; minority youth experiences of policing; advances in the social science of adolescence, trauma, and victimization; street gangs and criminal activity, community-based anti-violence action and “community policing,” and efforts to promote criminal desistance at the individual level and decarceration at the systemic level.
 Complementing excursions and internships, students will engage with in-class informants with wide-ranging vantage points on these topics including police officers, community organization leaders, former gang members, scholars, and policy-makers and administrators.
 Our learning approaches will include discussion and lecture; ethnographic, journalistic, and policy-oriented readings; and documentary films and other media, with much of our focus trained on Chicago.
 The course was designed by, and will be co-taught by, two sociologists in the Public Policy Studies program at the University of Chicago, Sorcha Brophy (Tuesdays) and Chad Broughton (Thursdays), who will each offer one class per week over the six-week summer session.